jtbennett/create-ts-project/README.md

 **_...plus a lot of interdependent tools..._**

-A typical project involves configuring TypeScript, jest, eslint, prettier, nodemon, Docker, VS Code, a CI process (e.g., GitHub Actions, CircleCI, TravisCI, Jenkins), deployments to Heroku or AWS or Azure or Google Cloud, and sometimes publishing to npm.
+A typical project requires configuring TypeScript, jest, eslint, prettier, nodemon, yarn, node, Docker, VS Code, a CI process (e.g., GitHub Actions, CircleCI, TravisCI, Jenkins), deployments to Heroku or AWS or Azure or Google Cloud, and sometimes publishing to npm.

 **_...involves a lot of configuration effort..._**